chhaviluthra08/Middleman/README.md

 # Middleman

-A reverse proxy that uses AI to dynamically rate limit users based on behavior — not just fixed rules.
+A reverse proxy that uses AI to dynamically rate limit users based on behavior, not just fixed rules.

 Most rate limiters apply a blanket rule to everyone.
 Middleman watches how each user behaves, and when they get blocked, an LLM classifies them (NORMAL / AGGRESSIVE / BOT / HEAVY_USER) and adjusts their personal limit accordingly.